blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 - **Athletics**: Grappling, tripping, or throwing opponents, breaking doors down, climbing, etc
 - **Arcana**: Reading magic text, detecting a magical presence, identifying a magic item or spell in use, casting an altered form of an arcane spell(spell fails to cast and is expended upon failure)
 - **Crafting**: Creating, repairing, combining, and modifying items as well as harvesting crafting materials from corpses and objects
-- **Alchemy**: Brewing potions from alchemical ingredients(herbs, mushrooms, monster parts) and combining potions to make new effects
+- **Alchemy**: Brewing tinctures from alchemical ingredients(herbs, mushrooms, monster parts) and combining tinctures to make potions with new effects
 - **Medicine**: Creating medicine from herbs, mushrooms, and monster parts to remove a harmful condition, restore hit points, or resussicate someone who just seemingly died
 - **Sneaking**: Moving quietly in the shadows and avoiding detection
 - **Tracking**: Identifying signs of nearby creatures, the age of tracks, and making calls, bait, or repellant for beasts and monsters